MuhammadSulaiman001/opengl-lab/docs/Tech Tips.md

 - If there is, for some reasone, more than one entry point in the application (ex.
 2 cpp files, each has a main function), then you must exclude one file from build..
     - File properties -> exclude from build = Yes
 - To run project without set it as startup: Right click -> debug -> run instance.
+- Rebuild the project after writing code in shader's file..
+-